Władysław Żmuda: International career

-Żmuda played for the Polish national team, for which he earned 91 caps and scored 2 goals.
+Żmuda played for the Poland national team, for which he earned 91 caps and scored 2 goals.

 He was a participant at four FIFA World Cups, the first in 1974, where Poland reached third place.
-He was named as the best young player of the tournament.
+He received the FIFA Young Player Award at the tournament.

 He played a total of 21 matches at the World Cup finals, the third-most ever, tied with Uwe Seeler and Diego Maradona and behind only Lothar Matthäus, Paolo Maldini, Miroslav Klose and Lionel Messi.
 His four tournaments, in 1974, 1978, 1982 and 1986, place him fourth in the all-time rankings behind Messi, Cristiano Ronaldo, Antonio Carbajal and Matthäus and level with legends of the game, such as Pelé, Maradona and Gianni Rivera.

 He was also a participant at the 1976 Summer Olympics, where Poland won the silver medal.